AnnaGerber/node-ardx/content/exercises/ex6.md

 We will once again rely on its incredible speed which will let it mimic analog behavior.
 To do this, we will attach a piezo element to one of the Arduino's digital pins.
 A piezo element makes a clicking sound each time it is pulsed with current.
 If we pulse it at the right frequency (for example 440 times a second to make the note middle A) these clicks will run together to produce notes.

-** Note: At the time of writing, the Piezo object is disabled in Johnny-Five - so skip this exercise for now, or you can make the piezo beep by writing directly to the pins e.g. using `board.analogWrite(9,value)` **

 <a id="parts"></a>
 ## Parts